 Hi Bill.
 How are you?

-And I started off my journey because when I got home from hospital after a brain bleed the doctor basically the control of my outcome in my well being was completely left up to the doctors.
-And that’s perfectly fine, because they’re the only ones that can open your head and fix that kind of stuff.
+I started off my journey because when I got home from the hospital after a brain bleed the doctor the control of my outcome in my well-being was completely left up to the doctors.
+And that’s perfectly fine because they’re the only ones that can open your head and fix that kind of stuff.

-But when it comes to the other part of stroke recovery, I felt like there was not enough help support or assistance.
-So I tried to take a little bit of a control back and decided that I’d go into a investigation mode to find out what I can do to support myself.
+But when it comes to the other part of stroke recovery, I felt like there was not enough help support, or assistance.
+So I tried to take a little bit of control back and decided that I’d go into an investigation mode to find out what I could do to support myself.

 The Role of nutrition in Bill Gasiamis and Gary Fettke’s recovery from a brain injury

-And one of the things that came back was nutrition, that I could manage and control my nutrition and greatly improve the health of my brain, even though this bleed was occuring, and it was still bleeding.
-So when I did that, I started to learn a few things and started to notice some changes in my health and well being and in my body.
+One of the things that came back was nutrition, I could manage and control my nutrition and greatly improve the health of my brain, even though this bleed was occurring, and it was still bleeding.
+So when I did that, I started to learn a few things and started to notice some changes in my health and well-being and my body.

 And I told some people about that.
 What I didn’t realize was that I was going to get a lot of negative responses.
 When I told people about the amazing things that I experienced when I changed my diet.